Code-Institute-Submissions/Data-Centric-Milestone-Project-6/README.md

 ### Heroku Deployment

 - Now that you have your project hosted on Github.
 Ensure you are logged in to your [Heroku](https://heroku.com) account.
+- Ensure you are in the apps page by clicking the Heroku brand logo in the top left corner of the screen.
+- Then click the "New" button in the top right corner of the screen, then several options will appear. click "create new app".
+- Once the page has loaded, give your app a unique name (that another user hasn't already used) and seleect the server region in the box just below.
+Once you've done that, click on the purple "create app" button just below".
+- After creating the app, a new page will load, near the top of the dashboard, scroll along and click on "settings" and at the bottom of the screen you will "reveal config variables", click the button, and copy and pastet each of the variables from your "env.py" file without "" into each key, value pairs. once added, siply navigate away from the page, they are saved.
+- Be sure to use DEBUG as a Key, and a blank "" as the value, so Heroku knows to switch debug off for the purposes of deploying the website.
+Otherwise the app will crash.
+- Go back to the "Deploy" option allow the same option bar you found "Settings".
+Click on it.
+Then in the centre of the page that loads you should see, an option in the middle, displaying the Gituhub logo, saying "connect to github", since I have hosted my projects code via Github I chose this.
+- You may need to give your github login credentials, but once thas done scroll the whole page down a little bit, then in the box search for the repository you wish to link to heroku.
+- Onced connected, its a siple matter of scrolling the whole page down until you see the "deploy branch" button in dark grey.
+Provided you created your Procfile and its in your git repository, Heroku will detect python, and the type of app you are building, in this case a web app. and will install then deploy the project based on your requirements.txt
+- You should now be able to view your deployed app via the purple "Open app" button in the top right corner of the screen.

 ## Credits